mrbonsoir/mrbonsoir.github.io/_posts/2024-08-15-Analysis-of-a-run-club-itinenaries.md

 ## Getting visualizations

-I could look at each run alone, but I can also display all the runs and display in red the longest of the the run recorded so far.
+I could look at each run alone, but I can also display all the runs and display in red the longest of the the run recorded so far, in green is displayed the last added run to the database.
 ![](/data/allRunTogther.png)

 Interesting fact, this longest run was to celebrate the 6th anniversary of the run club and we did pass by all the former starting points since its birth.